A Typology of Selves

 • Binder or Intensifier of emotion (S,M)

 Oh here's a foolish and big one.
 When we see some circumstance, oh it has a feeling associated with it.
 It's not just a mere fact.
 Someone's Mom died?
 Bad feeling.
 Someone won the Nobel prize?
 Good feeling.
 Well but if it was YOU, then now it's a much more intense emotion.
 Same emotion, but amplified, multiplied, exploded, I would like to say, Bound, as in, your emotional system is Bound to feel that feeling, when that situation is now actually about You.
 So when we attribute the situation to our self, then that is an intensifier of the emotions of the situation.
 It's called taking things personally.
 If it's a multiplier, I think the multiplier might be on the order of 1000x.
-I had an argument for that once, but I've forgotten why, leaving me only the result.
+I had an argument for that number once, but I've forgotten why, leaving me only the result.

 • The Great Abstraction (M,L,B)